-Animal Justice launched our student program in the 2018-2019 academic year.
+Animal Justice launched our student program in 2018.
 For the first time, we offered student animal law clubs an opportunity to affiliate with Animal Justice, and access club and event funding, Canadian animal law resources, guest speaker opportunities, and volunteer research opportunities.